Legal

 2.2 Provider Login, Linking, and External Identity Data

-- Discord user ID, username, avatar, and authentication session data received through Discord OAuth where Discord login or account linking is used.
+- Discord user ID, username, avatar, and authentication session data received through Discord OAuth where optional Discord login or account linking is used.

 - Google or Apple account identifiers, email address, email verification status, display name, avatar URL where provided, login time, and provider authentication state where Google or Apple login is enabled and used.